 To find how users will benefit from your product, find your buyer persona, and find out what they want.
 What questions do they frequently ask, and what solution do they want you to provide?
 Aim to draw attention to the product while attending to their solution.

 Focusing on the target audience requires that you guide the customer through their purchase journey or support them through the sales funnels.
 If your videos can help meet the customer's needs, they will want to continue to consume your content.

 Videos, like any other content type, need to be optimized to improve viewership results.
 Otherwise, no one will see it, and you will miss your target results.

 You can optimize your videos by adding the right keywords, thumbnail, meta-tags, and title descriptions.
 Optimizing your videos using the right video SEO strategy will help drive organic traffic to your site or videos, increasing your videos and website ranking in search.

 One reason we are using video marketing is to increase brand awareness.
 That means you would like people not only to remember your videos but also your brand.
 Branding helps to raise awareness, improves customer trust and loyalty.
 As you create your videos, remember to tell people about your business.

-To make your brand stick in the customers' minds, add a company logo, tagline, or URL at the start or close of your videos.
+To make your brand stick in the customers' minds, add a company logo, tagline, a QR code of your URL at the start or close of your videos.
 Consider using the same tone of voice, color schemes, and font in all your videos so that all your videos convey the same message about your brand.